LaurieWired/ARTful/README.md

 [![Follow @lauriewired](https://img.shields.io/twitter/follow/lauriewired?style=social)](https://twitter.com/lauriewired)

 # Description
 ARTful is a native Android library the allows developers to modify the Android Runtime (ART) on Android13.
-With this tool, you can change the implementation of any static method within your application or the Android Framework.
+With this tool, you can dynamically change the implementation of any static method within your application or the Android Framework to affect methods called from within your application.
+This eliminates the requirement of using plaintext references to Android ClassLoaders to execute unexpected code and thwarts Reverse Engineering by entirely removing method cross-references.

 https://github.com/LaurieWired/ARTful/assets/123765654/7e946bcc-c2bc-4437-9bf9-3ce14103c932

 # Installation
+This code is based on the latest release of JADX version 1.4.6.
+It contains an additional plugin to enable dynamic Java coding using all of the standard Java libraries as well as the JADX libs and APIs.

+You can import ARTful as a precompiled native binary or build from the example ARTful application to start your runtime manipulation.
+Follow the guides in the wiki if you need help importing your libraries.

 # Usage